R. Paul Brown, II

 Lanny "Skip" Stevenson

-Off-duty Officer Stevenson was shot and killed after he broke up an argument between another off-duty officer and a man at a party.
-As the two officers left the party, the suspect opened fire, killing Officer Stevenson.
-The suspect was arrested four hours later and charged with murder.
+Off-duty Officer Stevenson was shot and killed after he broke up an argument between another off-duty officer and a man.
+The suspect returned with a gun and killed Officer Stevenson.
+The suspect was arrested and charged with murder.
 Lanny was 25 years old at the time of his death.
+Officer Stevenson’s death was determined off-duty performance in the line of duty.

 Officer Jack D. Sims passed away while on duty February 6, 1977.
 Jack went on duty as usual the morning of February 6, 1977 but later he was found in his patrol car, dead of natural causes.
 (Possible heart attack.)